Cost of LivingUpdated May 2026

 Premium pricing in Allentown doesn't always mean better quality — verify that you're paying for substance, not just branding.

-Rent Prices costs in Allentown have been trending upward over the past 12-24 months.
-The primary drivers in Allentown: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
+Rent Prices in Allentown have been relatively stable over the past 12-24 months.
+The primary drivers in Allentown: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, Allentown's demographic stability should keep costs predictable, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line